 - (e) An order issued pursuant to subsection (a)(1) takes effect upon issuance.
 Except as otherwise provided in subsection (g), an order issued pursuant to subsection (a)(2) does not take effect until [10] days after notice of the order has been sent to all parties.
 The notice must inform the individual to whom it is sent that any objection to the release of records must be filed with the court by a specified date. - (f) If no objection to an order issued pursuant to subsection (a)(2) is filed with the court by the date specified in the notice, the order takes effect the day after the specified date.
-If an

-- objection is filed with the court, the court shall conduct a hearing on a priority basis.
-Any appeal - 2 from the court's order granting or denying access must be processed in accordance with - 3 [expedited appellate procedures in other civil cases]. - (g) Subject to subsection (b), if the court finds that immediate access to a specific record is necessary to protect the child from harm, the court shall specify the record in the order issued pursuant to subsection (a)(2) and, as to that record, the order takes effect upon issuance.
+If an objection is filed with the court, the court shall conduct a hearing on a priority basis.
+Any appeal from the court's order granting or denying access must be processed in accordance with [insert reference to expedited appellate procedures in other civil cases]. - (g) Subject to subsection (b), if the court finds that immediate access to a specific record is necessary to protect the child from harm, the court shall specify the record in the order issued pursuant to subsection (a)(2) and, as to that record, the order takes effect upon issuance.

-Individuals appointed to represent children under this Act must have access to information regarding the child in order to competently perform their assigned roles.
-A court order is necessary because the child, as a minor, in general lacks the legal right to grant access to his or her own records.
+Individuals appointed to represent children under this Act must have access to information regarding the child in order to perform their assigned roles competently.
+A court order is necessary because the child, as a minor, generally lacks the legal right to grant access to his or her own records.
 Thus, unlike the lawyer for an adult client, the child's representative needs the court's authorization to gain access to the client's confidential files.
-Relevant files include those concerning child protective services, juvenile delinquency, medical treatment and mental health care, developmental disabilities, and educational programs.
+Relevant files include those concerning child protective services, juvenile delinquency, medical treatment and mental health care, alcohol and substance abuse, developmental disabilities, and educational programs.
 Access should also be provided to records of a probate or other court proceeding as well as records of any trust or account for which the child is a beneficiary.
+Records custodians have a duty to comply with orders of access under this section by permitting appointed representatives to review and copy relevant records.
+If a custodian provides copies of records to the child's representative, costs should be allocated according to the state's general discovery practices.

-In general, the court's authority to grant the child's representative access to information about the child, notwithstanding a potential parental objection, derives from the court's necessary parens patriae role in abuse or neglect and custody proceedings.
+In general, the court's authority to grant the child's representative access to information about the child, notwithstanding a potential parental objection, derives from the court's necessary parens patriae role in abuse, neglect, and custody proceedings.
 In these contexts, courts have determined that parents have an inherent conflict of interest and do not have the right to bar access to a child's confidential records or to block testimony by a child's doctor based solely on parental authority.
 See In the Matter of Berg, 886 A.2d 980 (N.H.
-2005)(visitation dispute); Attorney Ad Litem for D.K. v.
+2005) (visitation dispute); Attorney Ad Litem for D.K. v.
 Parents of DK, 780 So.2d 301 (Fla.
 App.
-2001)(custody dispute); In re M.P.S., 342 S.W.2d 277 (Mo.
+2001) (custody dispute); In re M.P.S., 342 S.W.2d 277 (Mo.
 App.
-1961)(neglect proceeding).
+1961) (neglect proceeding).